shruti-875/Google-Editor/README.md

 Google Editor

-The project aims to create a web-based document editing application similar to Google Docs, utilizing the .NET framework.
+The project aims to create a web-based document editing application similar to Google Docs, utilizing the MVC Architecture in .NET framework.
 This clone will allow users to create, edit, and share documents online, with real-time collaboration capabilities using tiny.

 Key Features